Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity

-To increase the likelihood of pursuing a high-quality $x_\text{switch}$ sample after leaving contact-rich mode, we maintain a buffer of relevant sampled end effector positions and their associated costs.
+To increase the likelihood of pursuing a high-quality $x_\text{sample}$ after leaving contact-rich mode, we maintain a buffer of relevant sampled end effector positions and their associated costs.
 The sample buffer is pruned of samples whose associated object locations at the time of computing cost are too far from the current object location.
-At every control loop, we: \begin{enumerate} \item Update $x_\text{init}$ from sensing. \item Generate and evaluate samples via Algorithm \ref{alg:sample_eval}. \item Maintain the sample buffer: remove outdated samples based on object movement and add new ones. \item Consider mode switching based on cost-based (with hysteresis $h_\text{rich-to-free}$, $h_\text{free-to-rich}$) and progress-based logic.
-If within contact-free mode, consider switching pursued end effector locations (with hysteresis $h_\text{free-to-free}$).
-If transitioning from contact-rich to contact-free, choose the lowest cost sample in the buffer. \item Execute a plan based on the current mode.
+At every control loop, we: \begin{enumerate} \item Update $x_\text{init}$ from proprioception/vision-based sensing. \item Generate and evaluate samples via Algorithm \ref{alg:sample_eval}. \item Maintain the sample buffer: remove outdated samples based on object movement and add those from Step 2. \item Determine the controller mode.
+Select the lowest cost sample from the buffer, accounting for hysteresis which privileges the current mode.
+If no progress has been made, force a switch to contact-free mode. \item Execute a plan based on the current mode.
 If in contact-rich mode, execute the plan from solving C3 with $x_\text{init}$.
-If in contact-free mode, follow a collision-free path from $x_\text{init}$ to the pursued sample. \end{enumerate}

-We repeat this in receding horizon fashion, which enables the control to adapt and adjust to observed system dynamics as well as to consider more samples with every control loop.
-One control loop of our approach is depicted in Figure \ref{fig:algorithm}.
+If in contact-free mode, follow a collision-free path from $x_\text{init}$ to the pursued sample. \end{enumerate} We repeat this with receding horizon, enabling the control to adapt to observed dynamics, considering more samples with every control loop.
+Fig. \ref{fig:algorithm} depicts one control loop.